aaronpowell/ps-nvm/README.md

     Install-NodeVersion v0.10.33

 This will install the specified Node.js/io.js version.
-You can also use a `-Force` flag to override an existing install
+You can also use a `-Force` flag to override an existing install.
+If you do not specify a version, the module searches for a .nvmrc file and reads the version from this file if available.

 *Note: the `iojs` command accepts a `-Nightly` flag if you want to install from the nightly download list.*